tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP-02-Ins-Categorial-Data.md

     loans_df.drop(["month", "month_le"], axis=1, inplace=True)
     ```

-Comment to students, that sometimes there is problem with this type of encoding, since there are different numbers in the same column, the machine learning model can misunderstand the data to be in some kind of order, for example, since `0 < 1 < 2`; the model may derive a correlation like as the `month_num` increases the `amount`, `term` or `age` increase, but this's clearly not the correct scenario.
+Comment to students, that sometimes there is problem with this type of encoding, since there are different numbers in the same column, the machine learning model can misunderstand the data to be in some kind of order that implies a numerical significance, for example, since `0 < 1 < 2`; the model may derive a wrong correlation like as the `month_num` increases the `amount`, `term` or `age` increase, but this is clearly not the correct scenario.

-* Whether to use `LabelEncoder` or not, will depend on the machine learning performance metrics.
+* Whether to use `LabelEncoder` or not will depend on the machine learning performance metrics.

-* One way to overcome this issue related to `LabelEncoder`, is to use a binaty encoding method.
+* One way to overcome this issue related to `LabelEncoder` is to use a binary encoding method.

-* The `get_dummies` method from Pandas, offers a practical solution to encode categorial or text data as binary encoded data.
+* The `get_dummies` method from Pandas, offers a practical solution to encode categorical or text data as binary encoded data.

 * The `get_dummies` transforms each categorical feature into new columns with a `1` (True) or `0` (False) encoding to represent if that categorical label was present or not in the original row.